REVIEW: “Spin Me Round” (2022)

 REVIEW: “Star Wars: Episode VI – “The Return of the Jedi” (1983)

 That may sound like a suspiciously vivid memory, but it’s really not.
 That was a routine event in my room.
 I was (and in many regards still am) a massive Star Wars fan.
-And I would play for hours, reliving George Lucas’ stories with my toys and making up some new ones as well.
-I once had Star Wars toys galore, Star Wars storybooks, Star Wars blasters, a Star Wars lightsaber, Star Wars pajamas, Star Wars posters, you name it.
+And I would play for hours, reliving George Lucas’ stories with my toys and making up plenty of new adventures of my own.
+Back then I had Star Wars toys galore, Star Wars storybooks, Star Wars blasters, a Star Wars lightsaber, Star Wars pajamas, Star Wars posters, etc. etc. etc. You name it.

 And it was all because of the movies.
-I’ve watched the original trilogy more than any other movies in my life.
-And I remember the experience of seeing them for the first time.
-In the early summer of 1983, all I could think about was “Return of the Jedi”, the third and final film in Lucas’ original trilogy.
+I’ve watched the three original films more than any other movie in my life.
+And I remember the experience of seeing each of them for the first time.
+In the early summer of 1983, all I could think about was “Return of the Jedi”, the final film in Lucas’ original three.
 You couldn’t gauge my excitement for it.
 It was off the charts.
 And the movie didn’t disappoint.
-Even better, it’s still just as good, even a little weightier considering all of the Star Wars storytelling we’ve had since “Jedi” was first released.
+Even better, it’s still just as good today and even a little weightier considering all of the Star Wars storytelling we’ve had since it was first released.

-From there the movie sets the table for its big conclusion.
+From there the movie begins setting the table for its big conclusion.
 We learn that the evil Emperor (Ian McDiarmid) and Darth Vader (David Prowse, voiced by James Earl Jones) are nearing completion of a new planet-killing Death Star.
-It sits under construction in orbit of the forest moon of Endor.
-The Rebels hatch a plan to destroy the Death Star similarly to how they did in the original movie.
-But to get a shot at the space station they’ll need to lower its protective shield which is powered by a generator on Endor.
+It sits under construction in orbit over the forest moon of Endor.
+The Rebels hatch a daring plan to destroy the Death Star similarly to how they did in the original movie.
+But to get a shot at the space station they’ll need to lower its protective shield which is powered by a heavily guarded generator on Endor’s surface.

 Enter our heroes.
-Han Solo (Harrison Ford), Leia Organa (Carrie Fisher), and Luke Skywalker (Mark Hamill), accompanied by droids C-3PO (Anthony Daniels) and R2-D2 (Kenny Baker), lead a team to Endor to destroy the shield generator.
-In the meantime, Lando Calrissian (Billy Dee Williams) and Chewbacca (Peter Mayhew), piloting the Millennium Falcon, lead the Rebel assault on the Death Star.
+Han Solo (Harrison Ford), Leia Organa (Carrie Fisher), Luke Skywalker (Mark Hamill), and Chewbacca (Peter Mayhew), accompanied by droids C-3PO (Anthony Daniels) and R2-D2 (Kenny Baker), lead a team to Endor to destroy the shield generator.
+In the meantime, Lando Calrissian (Billy Dee Williams), piloting the Millennium Falcon, lead the Rebel assault on the Death Star.
 The movie ends with an epic three-pronged finish as one team battles on Endor, another in space above, and Luke on the Death Star finally confronting Darth Vader.

-While there is an argument to be made that the Endor scenes get a little bogged down with the introduction of a furry primitive tribe of creatures called the Ewoks, I love both the story’s buildup and its payoff.
-The back-and-forth editing between the three big climactic clashes in exhilarating and the story as a whole culminates in an epic finish that’s thrilling while also packing a strong emotional punch.
-And again, that punch is only amplified by the wealth of Star Wars storytelling since that has propelled Anakin Skywalker (aka Darth Vader) as a centerpiece of the saga.
+While there is an argument to be made that the Endor scenes bog down with the introduction of a furry primitive tribe called Ewoks, I love both the story’s steady buildup and its fulfilling payoff.
+The back-and-forths between the three big climactic clashes is pure exhilaration for any fan, and the story’s ultimate finish is thrilling while also packing a strong emotional punch.
+And again, that punch has only been amplified by the wealth of Star Wars storytelling that has come since – storytelling that has made Anakin Skywalker (aka Darth Vader) the centerpiece of the saga.

-Along with the fun space opera story and the great character work are the visual effects which were truly cutting edge for its time.
-Sure, some haven’t aged particularly well which is highlighted most in the high-definition editions that have released over the years.
-And some of Lucas’ digital tinkering definitely works better than others.
-But you can’t dismiss the amazing work of Lucas and the team at Industrial Light and Magic in bringing the story to life.
-Rewatching it for this review, I still found myself swept away.
+Joining the fun space opera story and the great assortment of characters are the visual effects which were truly cutting edge for its time.
+Some may not have aged particularly well (something highlighted most in the various high-definition editions that have released over the years).
+Also, some of Lucas’ digital tinkering doesn’t help.
+But you can’t dismiss the amazing vision of Lucas and the work from Industrial Light and Magic who bring that vision to life.

 VERDICT – 5 STARS